Drawings in gallery of Friend's School in San Francisco's Mission through the month of March.

 Today I went to the grocery store and inside in front of the UPS store I saw this.
-I am sure this is everything this person owns and now he is out on the street the in rain and I am warm and dry.
+I am sure this is everything this person owns and now he is out on the street in the rain and I am warm and dry.

 Ironically it is the tech boom that has made housing unaffordable for so many.
 "Many of the homeless work regular jobs, in some cases serving the very people whose sky-high net worth is the reason housing has become unaffordable for so many."
 AP